 No Wake Zones

-A “No Wake Zone” is an area where vessels are required to travel at a slow, idling speed that create no wake.
-These areas must display regulatory signs or buoys that mark it as a “No Wake Zone” in order to be enforced.
+A “No Wake Zone” is an area where vessels are required to travel at a slow, idling speed that creates no wake.
+These areas must display regulatory signs or buoys that mark them as a “No Wake Zone” in order to be enforced.

 North Carolina Wildlife Resource Commission’s Rules of the Water

 - Every boat operator has the obligation to take whatever action is necessary to avoid an accident.

 - When one vessel passes another going in the same direction, the craft being overtaken must maintain course and speed, and the passing vessel must keep a sufficient distance to avoid a collision or endangering the other craft from its wake.

 - Boating accidents that occur on public waters must be reported to the NC Wildlife Resources Commission IF there is a loss of life, an injury requiring medical treatment, actual physical damage to property in excess of $2,000, or a person disappears from the vessel under circumstances that indicate injury or death.

 - File a float plan that documents essential information about your excursion by leaving it with a reliable person who will notify the US Coast Guard should you not return as scheduled.

 - Read and understand the North Carolina Boating Checklist.